Contact Number

 Visiting Natural Bridges

 Birds on the beachThis park and beach is an excellent vantage point for viewing shore birds, migrating whales, as well as seals and otters playing offshore.
-Further along the beach, public access tidepools offer a glimpse of life beneath the sea.
+Further along the beach, public access tidepools offer a glimpse of life beneath the sea in this Marine Protected Area.
 Low tides reveal sea stars, shore crabs, sea anemones, and other colorful ocean life.
 The park also includes a large area of coastal scrub and grasslands, with bright native wildflowers in the spring.
 Moore Creek flows through the park, forming freshwater wetlands and a salt marsh before it reaches the sea.

 Monarch Butterfly Natural Preserve: A Welcoming Winter Home